korlibs/korge-fleks/README.md

 This is the [Fleks Entity Components System](https://github.com/Quillraven/Fleks) (ECS) integration for KorGE Game Engine.

-KorGE-Fleks is not just a simple wrapper around Fleks ECS but a specialized implementation containing a lot additional usefull stuff around an ECS for the KorGE Game Engine.
+KorGE-Fleks is not just a simple wrapper around Fleks ECS but a specialized implementation containing a lot additional useful stuff around an ECS for the KorGE Game Engine.
 Korge-fleks is dedicated to 2D platformer games.
 It is developed in the open with the hope that it will be useful for others, too.

 Together with the [korge-fleks-hello-world](https://github.com/korlibs/korge-fleks-hello-world) example it